DefinitelyTyped/tsd/README.md

 ### Selector explained

-TSD uses a (globbing) path + filename selector to query the DefinitelyTyped index:
+TSD uses a (globbing) path + filename selector to query the DefinitelyTyped index, where the definition name takes priority:

+	$ tsd query module
 	$ tsd query project/module

 Consider these definitions: